xyphllipyx/ChameleonMini/README.md

 ---

 #### 1. Turn on the chameleon:

    1. With the chameleon in the `OFF` state, press the A button once to turn on the chameleon power.
    2. The red LED lights up to indicate the slot number.
    3. Chameleon will automatically sleep and shut down after no operation for 5 seconds.
 This can be adjusted in the Android APP.

 #### 2. Bootloader/DFU firmware upgrade methods:

    1. With the chameleon in the `OFF` state, press and hold the B button while inserting it into the USB port.
+   2. Usee your favorite terminal application to connect to it.
+Type `upgrade` and hit `Enter`.
+   3. Further information from the original: [Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)

 #### 3. Schematics: